Keagan17/PRP-Portfolio/README.md

 ## 10. Workplace Etiquette
 ### Evidence
 - Completed the Workplace Etiquette course on Blackboard.
-- Learned about appropriate behavior, teamwork, time management, and respect in the workplace.
+- Did the Workplace Etiquette assessment.

 ![Image](https://github.com/user-attachments/assets/9f1a5524-5b75-4bc1-be9f-7cd4a276fdcd)